 - reviewing the information available to ensure we can do a valuation remotely and if we can’t, conducting an on-site survey at no extra cost

-- a detailed report how we arrived at the figures and our negotiating position
+- providing an estimate of the fair range for your lease extension and a detailed report of how we arrived at the figures and our negotiating position

 - providing an estimate of what the freeholder is likely to request to cover their own surveying and legal fees, which you have to pay.

 Once we’ve provided the report, if you have any questions or want to delve into the detail, we’re always happy to have a call or answer questions via email.

 It's important to do the lease extension survey at the point at which you're ready to get started with your lease extension

 This is to make sure that the survey is as current as possible while we are negotiating

 Your lease extension will get more expensive as your lease extension gets shorter - but it get exponentially more expensive as soon as your lease drops below 80-years, as shown below.

 What comes after the survey in the lease extension process?